DataDog/hiring-engineers/walkthrough.md

 ## Set up Your Environment Variables
 In order to configure your GCP instance and integration you'll need three environment variables, namely `DD_API_KEY`, `DD_APP_KEY`, and `DATADOG_GCP_CREDENTIALS`.
 Here's what each credential is for:

-* DD_API_KEY - Allows the Datadog agent running on your VM to send data into your Datadog account.
+* DD_API_KEY - Allows the Datadog agent running on your GCP instance to send data into your Datadog account.

 * DD_APP_KEY - Allows our Terraform code to programatically configure your Datadog integrations and dashboards.